timholy/SnoopCompile.jl/docs/src/snoopi.md

 ```

 is much more general (i.e., defined for `AbstractArray`) than the `MethodInstance`
 (defined for `Array{Float16,1}`).
-This is because precompilation happens only for
+This is because precompilation requires the
-concrete objects passed as arguments.
+types of the arguments to specialize the code appropriately.

-The information obtained from `@snoopi` can be used in several ways, primarily to reduce "latency" during usage of your package:
+The information obtained from `@snoopi` can be used in several ways, primarily to reduce latency during usage of your package:

 - to help you understand which calls take the most inference time
 - to help you write `precompile` directives that run inference on specific calls during package precompilation, so that you don't pay this cost repeatedly each time you use the package